artemis-beta/ukosmrailtags/README.md

 # Proposal Catalog

-A catalog of various signal types and their tags is given [here](Catalog.md).
+A catalog of various signal types and their tags is under construction [here](Catalog.md).
 Eventually this will move from being a single page to a collection of pages for better organisation.
 The purpose of the catalog is to give examples and help teach tagging etiquette for the various objects along UK railways.

 # Signal Categories